mikzat/busybox_udhcpcd/README.md

-# busybox_udhcpcd
+# udhcpcd advanced filters
-Patch for busybox udhcpcd to add config options for restricting what types of clients can connect.
+Patch for Busybox `udhcpcd` to add config options for restricting what types of clients can connect.

 ### chaddr_filter
 MAC filter, allows specifying a MAC address Mask with wildcards `**`, which will cause the DHCP server to ignore requests coming from any other devices.
 Wildcards must be in pairs, can't wildcard partial-bytes.